Eyebrows Losing Hair: Causes and Ingredients to Help Growth

 When we notice that our eyebrows are losing hair, it can be a scary and disappointing experience.
-If there is good news - it's that this is not all that uncommon, and there are many reasons why it can happen as well as many ways to grow eyebrows thicker and fuller.
+As it so happens, this is not an uncommon thing to experience, and there are a variety of reasons why it can happen.

 Eyebrows can frame the face in a way that no other feature can.
 The help bring expression to our interactions, help us convey interest, sadness, or understanding.